journey-education/wd-admissions-challenge/README.md

 ## Advice

 - Take some time to look over the provided content and mockups.
-Here are a couple of gifs to give you a better idea of what the actual page looks like.
+Here is a gif to give you a better idea of what the actual page looks like.

 ![all sizes](screenshots/wd_techchallenge.gif)

 - We’ve added color codes, and other CSS values that you will need in the styles.css file.
-- All of the assets you will need are in the images folder.
+- All of the images you will need are in the images folder.
+- All of the text you will need is in the content.md file.
 - The fonts are already being imported and are available for use in the css file.
 - Get as far as you can.
 This challenge is meant to be difficult and provide you with a challenge that should test your limits.
 - Keep in mind that there are many ways of completing the project.
 Everyone will have a different solution.
 As long as the rendered page looks like the provided mockup and you haven’t gone against any explicit “don’ts”, you should be fine.